Updated June 17, 2023

 - Fraud detection through claims investigation

-For developing an NLP system, the general development process will have following steps
+The general development process will have the following steps for developing an NLP system.

 - Understand the problem statement.

 - Decide what kind of data or corpus you need to solve the problem.
-Data collection is the basic activity toward solving the problem.
+Data collection is an essential activity for solving the problem.

-- Analyzing collected corpus.
-What is the quality and quantity of corpus?
+- They are analyzing the collected corpus.
+What is the quality and quantity of the canon?
 According to the quality of the data and problem statement, you need to do preprocessing.

 - Once done with preprocessing, start with the process of feature engineering.
-Feature engineering is the most important aspect of NLP and data science-related applications.
-Different techniques like parsing, semantic trees are used for this.
+Feature engineering is the most critical aspect of NLP and data science-related applications.
+Different techniques like parsing and semantic trees are used for this.

-- Having decided on an extracted features from the raw preprocessed data, you are to decide which computational technique is used to solve your problem statement, for example, do you want to apply machine learning techniques or rule-based techniques?.
-For modern NLP systems, almost all time advanced ML model based on Deep Neural Networks are used.
+- Having decided on extracted features from the raw preprocessed data, you must determine which computational technique is used to solve your problem statement; for example, do you want to apply machine learning or rule-based techniques?
+For modern NLP systems, advanced ML models based on Deep Neural Networks are used almost all the time.

-- Run the model, test it and fine tune.
+- Run the model, test it, and finetune it.

-- Iterate through above step to get the desired accuracy
+- Iterate through the above step to get the desired accuracy.

-For Text Mining application, basic steps like define problem are same as in NLP.
-But there are also some different aspects, which is listed below
+Basic steps like defining problems are the same for Text Mining applications as in NLP.
+But there are also some different aspects, which are listed below.

-- Most of the time Text Mining analyze text as such which does not require a reference corpus as in NLP.
-In data collection part external corpus requirement is very rare.
+- Most of the time, Text Mining analyzes the text as such, which does not require a reference corpus as in NLP.
+In the data collection part, external corpus requirement is infrequent.

 - Basic feature engineering for Text Mining and Natural Language Processing.
-Techniques like n-grams, TF – IDF, Cosine Similarity, Levenshtein Distance, Feature Hashing is most popular in Text Mining.
-NLP using Deep Learning depends on specialized neural networks call Auto-Encoders to get a high-level abstraction of text.
+Techniques like n-grams, TF – IDF, Cosine Similarity, Levenshtein Distance, and Feature Hashing are most popular in Text Mining.

-- As we mentioned earlier, system accuracy is clearly measurable here so Run, Test, Finetune iteration of a model is relatively easy in Text Mining.
+- As mentioned earlier, system accuracy is measurable here, so Running, testing, and Finetune iteration of a model is relatively easy in Text Mining.

-- Unlike NLP system, there will be a presentation layer in Text Mining systems to present findings from mining.
+- Unlike the NLP system, Text Mining systems will have a presentation layer to present mining findings.
 This is more of an art than engineering.

-- Future Work – With the increased use of the Internet, text mining has become increasingly important.
-New specialized fields such as web mining and bioinformatics are emerging.
-As of now, a majority of data mining work lies in data cleaning and data preparation which is less productive.
+- Future Work – With the increased Internet use, text mining has become increasingly important.
+New specialized fields, such as web mining and bioinformatics, are emerging.
+Currently, most of the data mining work lies in data cleaning and data preparation, which is less productive.
 Active research is happening to automate these works using Machine learning.

-NLP is getting better every day but a natural human language is difficult to tackle for machines.
-We express jokes, sarcasm and every sentiment easily and every human can understand it.
+NLP is improving every day, but a natural human language is difficult to tackle for machines.
+We express jokes, sarcasm, and every sentiment quickly, and every human can understand it.
 We are trying to solve it using an ensemble of deep neural networks.
-Currently, many NLP researchers are focussing on automated machine translation using unsupervised models.
-Natural Language Understanding(NLU) is another field of interest now which has a huge impact on Chatbots, and humanly understandable robots.
+Currently, many NLP researchers focus on automated machine translation using unsupervised models.
+Natural Language Understanding(NLU) is another field of interest that has a significant impact on Chatbots and humanly understandable robots.

 Text Mining vs Natural Language Processing Comparison Table